-It is challenging for coupled global climate models to produce realistic simulations of 28 precipitation regional patterns, temporal variations, and statistics such as frequency and in-29 tensity of rainfall (e.g., Covey et al. 2003; Trenberth et al. 2003; Meehl et al. 2005).
-Many 30 climate models still leave much to be desired in simulating realistic precipitation statistics, 31 although considerable progress is being made.
-Energy balance places constraints on the 32 global-mean rainfall, but spatio-temporal patterns have more subtle constraints and hence 33 can be difficult to model.
-Occurrence probability of precipitation is one major characteristic 34 of rainfall that climate models have struggled to capture.
-Many weather and climate models 35 tend to precipitate too frequently at low intensities, even when the simulated mean values 36 are reasonable (Chen et al. 1996; Osborn and Hulme 1998; Dai et al. 1999; Trenberth 37 2003; Dai and Trenberth 2004; Sun et al. 2005).
-This problem may be due in et al. 38 substantial part to issues in the convection parameterization schemes and their interactions 39 with the large-scale dynamics in the models.
-40

-Retrieved statistics of rainfall, similar to those reported in, for example, Bretherton et al. 41 (2004), Peters and Neelin (2006, hereafter PN06) and Neelin et al. (2009, hereafter NPH09) 42 can be used to constrain climate models and convective parameterizations.
-Bretherton et al. 43 (2004) analyzed satellite microwave retrievals on daily and monthly time scales and found 44 an exponential relationship between conditionally averaged precipitation and column rela-45 tive humidity.
-Examining conditional averages of microwave retrievals of precipitation on 46 column water vapor (CWV)-both essentially instantaneous in time-PN06 noted a rapid pre-47 cipitation increase beyond a threshold value of CWV, much as one might expect from onset 48 of convective conditional instability in a deep convection parameterization.
-Holloway and 49 Neelin (2009, hereafter HN09) used in situ observations to evaluate this relationship to onset 50 of conditional instability, and further showed that inclusion of substantial entrainment in 51 the convective instability calculation was important to correctly obtain the pickup in precip-52 itation.
-CWV was shown to be a reasonable proxy variable for the effect of environmental 53 lower tropospheric moisture on conditional instability of an entraining plume, for which deep convective instability typically occurs only for sufficiently moist environment (as also noted in e.g., Brown and Zhang 1997; Kuang and Bretherton 2006; Del Genio and Wu 2010).
-NPH09 used precipitation and CWV from satellite retrievals and tropospheric temperature from reanalysis to provide a quantification of the role of tropospheric temperature in gov- erning the onset boundary for strong deep convection, and to examine related convective transition properties.
+It is challenging for coupled global climate models to produce realistic simulations of precipitation regional patterns, temporal variations, and statistics such as frequency and intensity of rainfall (e.g., Covey et al. 2003; Trenberth 2003; Meehl et al. 2005).
+Many climate models et al. still leave much to be desired in simulating realistic precipitation statistics, although considerable progress is being made.
+Energy balance places constraints on the globalmean rainfall, but spatio-temporal patterns have more subtle constraints and hence can be difficult to model.
+Occurrence probability of precipitation is one major characteristic of rainfall that climate models have struggled to capture.
+Many weather and climate models tend to precipitate too frequently at low intensities, even when the simulated mean values are reasonable (Chen et al. 1996; Osborn and Hulme 1998; Dai et al. 1999; Trenberth et al. 2003; Dai and Trenberth 2004; Sun et al. 2005).
+This problem may be due in substantial part to issues in the convection large-scale dynamics in the models.
+Retrieved statistics of rainfall, similar to those reported in, for example, Bretherton et al. (2004), Peters and Neelin parameterization schemes and their interactions with the in, for example, Bretherton et al. (2004), Peters and Neelin (2006, hereafter PN06) and Neelin et al. (2009, hereafter NPH09) can be used to constrain climate models and convective parameterizations.
+Bretherton et al. (2004) analyzed satellite microwave retrievals on daily and monthly time scales and found an exponential relationship between conditionally averaged precipitation and column relative humidity.
+Examining conditional averages of microwave retrievals of precipitation on column water vapor (CWV)both essentially instantaneous in time-PN06 noted a rapid precipitation increase beyond a threshold value of CWV, much as one might expect from onset of convective conditional instability in a deep convection parameterization.
+Holloway and Neelin (2009, hereafter HN09) used in situ observations to evaluate this relationship to onset of conditional instability, and further showed that inclusion of substantial entrainment in the convective instability calculation was important to correctly obtain the pickup in precipitation.
+CWV was shown to be a reasonable proxy variable for the effect of environmental lower tropospheric moisture on conditional instability of an entraining plume, for which deep convective instability typically occurs only for sufficiently moist environment (as also noted in e.g., Brown and Zhang 1997; Kuang and Bretherton 2006; Del Genio and Wu 2010).
+NPH09 used precipitation and CWV from satellite retrievals and tropospheric temperature from reanalysis to provide a quantification of the role of tropospheric temperature in governing the onset boundary for strong deep convection, and to examine related convective transition properties.